aareid10/uniops/README.md

 The point of these profiles is to offload operations that expensive or inconvenient for the UI/UX to both speed up the processing of the operation and also unblock the UI until the worker has completed the operation.
 A profile is loaded with custom logic which the determines the 'flavor' of that type of operation.
 For example the array map profile ingests a function which actually controls the nature of the map operation.

 > #### Assignment Profiles
-> - NET: :
+> - NETWORK: :
 >   - XHR: Execute an AJAX query.
 >   - GQL: Execute a Graph query.
->   - UPL: Upload a file.
-> - ARRY: :
+> - ARRAY: :
 >   - Map: Map function across very large arrays.
 >   - Filter: Filter function across very large arrays.
 >   - Reduce: Reduce function across very large arrays.
+>   - [Underscore](https://underscorejs.org/): Reduce function across very large arrays.
+>     - Union: Computes the union of the passed-in arrays: the list of unique items, in order, that are present in one or more of the arrays.
+>     - Intersection: Computes the list of values that are the intersection of all the arrays.
+Each value in the result is present in each of the arrays.
+>     - Difference: Similar to without, but returns the values from array that are not present in the other arrays.
+>     - Unique: Produces a duplicate-free version of the array, using === to test object equality.
+In particular only the first occurrence of each value is kept.
+If you know in advance that the array is sorted, passing true for isSorted will run a much faster algorithm.
+If you want to compute unique items based on a transformation, pass an iteratee function.
+>     - Object: Converts arrays into objects.
+Pass either a single list of [key, value] pairs, or a list of keys, and a list of values.
+Passing by pairs is the reverse of pairs.
+If duplicate keys exist, the last value wins.
-> - CNVS: :
+> - CANVAS: :
->   - toBlob: Convert a HTML5 Canvas element to Blob.
+>   - Pixels: Convert a HTML5 Canvas element to Blob.
->   - toUrl: Convert a HTML5 Canvas element to Url.
+> - FILE: :
->   - toFile: Convert a HTML5 Canvas element to File.
+>   - Upload: Upload a file.

 ### Binding
 Coming soon.